miconda/wsctl/README.md

 Just some ideas for now, not all to be implemented:

-  * timeout for waiting the response from server
-  * send only option (don't wait for response from server)
   * open many websocket connections and send data (tool for stress testing)
   * replace '\n' with '\r\n' in template file (useful for templates with sip messages)
   * implement www-digest authentication for sip